 Byrne describes what he thinks a yeti looks like, which is illustrated by a guy in a yeti costume running on a mountainside.
 Nimoy tells us that we’re now going to Nepal, where we hope to find proof that the yeti exists.

-Sometimes this show runs by just shoving stuff at you relentlessly, fact, image, idea, question, bang bang bang.
+Sometimes this show runs by just shoving stuff at you relentlessly–fact, image, idea, question, bang bang bang!
 And sometimes it’s unbearably slow.
-Half this episode is over and all we have is: some claim to have seen a yeti, Peter Byrne is looking for it.
+Half this episode is over and all we have is: some claim to have seen a yeti, Peter Byrne is looking for a yeti.
 And some quite nice footage of mountains, I guess.

 Next up, some Sherpa people singing a song.
 No, really.
 Nimoy assures us that the Sherpa all believe in the yeti, but none of the singers are interviewed.
+File footage, perhaps?
 And then Byrne and his expedition are paddling an inflatable raft down some rapids.

 Byrne tells his story in a very clipped, matter of fact way that frankly adds nothing to the interest level of the episode.
-A messenger gives Byrne a letter inviting him to see a lama.
+A messenger gives Byrne a letter inviting him to see a lama (religious type, one ‘l’).
 Travelogue of Katmandu.
 Nimoy tries to build up how interesting the city is, as Byrne talks to the lama about the yeti.
 The lama is actually pretty clear that he does believe in the yeti, and even has a piece of bone that supposedly comes from a yeti.

 More mountains.
 Sherpa.
 Nimoy filling like crazy.
 Byrne talks about seeing tracks and hearing stories.
 The Sherpa guides say they’ve never seen yeti either.
 The electronic music goes crazy, desperately trying to make the charisma-less Byrne seem interesting as he tells a tale of how a Sherpa nearly saw a yeti one time.
 The re-enactment is particularly feeble.